brianadams2337/containerstore-demo/.changeset/healthy-kiwis-notice.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[E2E] Ensured continued coverage of the redesigned Shop selector.
+[E2E] Updated the end-to-end tests to cover the redesigned `ShopSelector` functionality.